 General Sciences, World Citizenry, Junior Entrepreneurs, Problem solving, Exploring the Natural Environment, Creative Writing, Drama, Art, Technology, Poetry, History, Coding, Robotics and World Languages and Culture.

 The Bright Minds Program is a fee-for-service program which incurs a one off application fee of $30 (non-refundable).
-Ongoing members are then charged an annual membership fee of $30.00.
+Ongoing members are then charged an annual membership fee of $30.00 which ensures continued enrolment.
 Annual membership fees will be charged at the commencement of the academic year.